excid3/noticed/docs/bulk_delivery_methods/webhook.md

 # Webhook Bulk Delivery Method

-Send a webhook request to builk notify users in a channel.
+Send a webhook request to bulk notify users in a channel.

 ## Usage